anjanadevanand/drought_break_probability/README.md

 # drought_probability

-Jupyter notebooks with python code used to analyse probability of drought breaking events on Gadi
+Jupyter notebooks used to analyse probability of drought breaking events on Gadi